Pultenaea spinosa

+Description

-DescriptionPultenaea spinosa is a low-lying to erect shrub that typically grows to a height of up to 3 m and has glabrous stems.
+Pultenaea spinosa is a low-lying to erect shrub that typically grows to a height of up to 3 m and has glabrous stems.
 The leaves are arranged in opposite pairs or in whorls of three, egg-shaped to rhombic, 4–15 mm long, 1.5–2.5 mm wide with triangular stipules 1–2 mm long at the base and a sharp point on the tip.
 The flowers are arranged in loose groups near the ends of branches and are 7–15 mm long, each flower on a pedicel 3–7 mm long with glabrous bracteoles 2–4 mm long attached at the base of the sepal tube.
 The sepals are 6–9 mm long, the standard petal is yellow-orange with a red base and 6–14 mm long, the wings yellow-orange and 5.5–14.2 mm long, and the keel reddish-brown, yellow or orange and 5.8–12.5 mm long.
 Flowering mainly occurs from September to November and the fruit is a pod 6–7 mm long.